Bloc/jottly-checkpoints/16-Styling-Pricing-Tiers.md

 +}
 ```

-We've also changed up the `h3` text styles so it all uppercase and thicker.
-We've increased the size to give it some prominence.
+We changed up the h3 text styles to be uppercase and heavier.
+We increased the size to make the header more prominent.

 ### Buttons

-With our button, we've changed the color to a shade of green.
-We've are positioning it to always be at the bottom of the price box, spaced 1em from the bottom edge, no matter what height the box is.
-This will cleanly align the two outer buttons, and keeps the spacing consistent in the middle box as well.
+Let's change the button color to a shade of green.
+We want to position it to always be at the bottom of the price box, spaced 1em from the bottom edge, no matter what the height of the box is.
+This will align the two outer buttons and will keep the spacing consistent in the middle box as well.

 ```css(stylesheets/base.css)
 ...